When you first open the reporting Dashboard, you will see a quick overview of all the essential data for your campaign.

 Notifications:

-In this panel, you can see the number of notifications that your campaign has sent out, and in the email section, you can see the open rate for each email sent, as well as the overall open rate for the campaign.
+In this section, you can view the number of notifications sent by your campaign.
+In the email section, you'll find the open rate for each email and the overall open rate for the campaign.

-In this campaign above, you can see that 47% of emails sent, were unopened, this indicates that you should try split testing the email subject line to drive your engagement for the campaign.
+For example, in the campaign above, 47% of emails sent were unopened.
+This suggests that split testing the email subject line may enhance engagement for the campaign.

 Lead Health: